-So you have a well manufactured high-quality dog harness that is one of the most popular in the UK - whether your dog pulls or not, this is a great choice.
-The example in the image is modeled beautifully by a customer's dog - it is neon yellow in colour and is fully reflective for those dark evening walks.
+Truelove have very high manufacturing standards and this version is one of the most popular in the UK - whether your dog pulls hard on the lead or not, this is a great choice.
+The harness shown in the image is modelled beautifully by a customer's dog - it is neon yellow in colour and is fully reflective for those dark evening walks.
 Truelove dog harnesses are available in matching sets, which include collars, leads and double-ended leads in several matching colours to complete the stylish look!

-With this style, you simply place it over your dog's head, clip it around the belly and then adjust to fit.
+With this style of harness, you simply place it over your dog's head, clip it around the belly and then adjust to fit.
 They offer padding on the back and chest plate and come fitted with a shock-absorbing insert to help cushion pulling forces.

 The top and front clips are made of a super-strong zinc alloy metal which is also rust-resistant.